Google Panda: Updates

 For the first two years, Google Panda's updates were rolled out about once a month, but Google stated in March 2013 that future updates would be integrated into the algorithm and would therefore be continuous and less noticeable.

+On 20 May 2014, the Panda 4.0 update was released.
+One of the consequences of this update was the decline in rankings of websites that Google considers "low-quality," including content aggregators, news sites (especially in the areas of rumors and gossip), and price comparison websites.

 Google released a "slow rollout" of Panda 4.2 starting on July 18, 2015.